 The next production was Billy Budd, a seafaring venture aboard an English battleship during the time of the Napoleonic War.
 John Dowson was the midshipman, even though he was aged 40 – He became the oldest midshipman in the Royal Navy.

-Paul Aspland suggested that a thrust be built, which would extend the stage into the audience, similar to the Globe Theatre Shakespeare build in London and the theatre in Stratford, Ontario.
+Paul Aspland suggested that a thrust be built, which would extend the stage into the audience, similar to the Globe Theatre Shakespeare built in London and the theatre in Stratford, Ontario.

 In 1979, Fraser Milne designed a theatre which could be built on Fairy Lake, off the Cane Parkway, on property donated by the South Simcoe Region Conservation Authority.
 A ‘Let’s Build a Theatre’ Foundation was formed and began to raise funds through donations.